Al-Hikma University (Baghdad): Library

-Students and Staff
+Students and staff

 When it opened in 1956, the university's initial student body numbered 45 students.
-By the its closure, it was admitting about 150 each year, and there were 656 students in total.
+By its closure, Al-Hikma University was admitting about 150 each year, and there were 656 students in total.

 Al-Hikma University's student body was diverse in ethnicity, religion and gender.
 Students were roughly 40 percent Muslim, 32 percent Catholic, 21 percent Orthodox Christian, and about 7 percent Jewish.
 The staff were also mixed: roughly half were Jesuits, while Iraqi lay teachers (both Christian and Muslim), Fulbright professors, and a small group of volunteer teachers from abroad made up the rest.

 Nationalization

 In 1966, a law was passed under which the private universities were converted into public universities, but continued to charge tuition fees.
 In 1968, a new law nationalised Al-Hikma University.
 In autumn 1968, an Iraqi was imposed as president of the university.
 The university became the object of protests by groups of nationalist students.
 Eventually, in November, the American faculty of the university were expelled by the Baathist government and the institution was integrated into Baghdad University.
 The college was seized, along with all the Jesuits' property, by the government the following year, and the foreign faculty were also expelled.